-Widely praised for his solo, chamber, and orchestral recordings, Bronfman was nominated for a Grammy in 2009 for his Deutsche Grammophon recording of Esa-Pekka Salonen’s Piano Concerto with Salonen conducting, and in 1997 he won a Grammy, again with Salonen, for his recording of the three Bartók Piano Concertos with the Los Angeles Philharmonic.
+Widely praised for his solo, chamber, and orchestral recordings, Bronfman was nominated for a Grammy in 2009 for his Deutsche Grammophon recording of Esa-Pekka Salonen’s Piano Concerto with Salonen conducting; in 1997 he won a Grammy, also with Salonen, for his recording of the three Bartók piano concertos with the Los Angeles Philharmonic.
 His prolific catalog of recordings includes works for two pianos by Rachmaninoff and Brahms with Emanuel Ax, the complete Prokofiev concertos with the Israel Philharmonic and Zubin Mehta, a Schubert/Mozart disc with the Zukerman Chamber Players, and the soundtrack to Disney’s Fantasia 2000.
 His most recent CD releases are the 2014 Grammy-nominated Piano Concerto No. 2 by Magnus Lindberg, commissioned for him and performed by the New York Philharmonic conducted by Alan Gilbert on the Da Capo label; Tchaikovsky’s Piano Concerto No. 1 with Mariss Jansons and the Bayerischer Rundfunk; a recital disc, Perspectives, complementing Bronfman’s designation as a Carnegie Hall “Perspectives” artist for the 2007/08 season; and recordings of all the Beethoven piano concertos as well as the Triple Concerto, with violinist Gil Shaham and cellist Truls Mørk and the Tönhalle Orchestra Zürich under David Zinman for the Arte Nova/BMG label.

-Born in Tashkent in the Soviet Union, Yefim Bronfman immigrated to Israel with his family in 1973, where he studied with pianist Arie Vardi, head of the Rubin Academy of Music at Tel Aviv University.
-In the United States, he studied at the Juilliard School, Marlboro School of Music, and the Curtis Institute of Music, under Rudolf Firkusˇny´, Leon Fleisher, and Rudolf Serkin.
+Born in Tashkent in the Soviet Union, Yefim Bronfman emigrated to Israel with his family in 1973, where he studied with pianist Arie Vardi, head of the Rubin Academy of Music at Tel Aviv University.
+In the United States, he studied at the Juilliard School, Marlboro School of Music, and the Curtis Institute of Music, under Rudolf Firkusˇny, Leon Fleisher, and Rudolf Serkin.
 He is a 2015 recipient of an honorary doctorate from the Manhattan School of Music.

 Yefim Bronfman became an American citizen in July 1989.